 Now let’s move on to possible causes of morning dizziness.
 It can be a result of a fun-filled night party or it may occur due to an underlying medical condition.
-Generally, a majority of people experience morning dizziness occasionally once in a while, which does not necessarily indicate a severe condition that requires immediate attention or is a cause of
+Generally, a majority of people experience morning dizziness occasionally once in a while, which does not necessarily indicate a severe condition that requires immediate attention or is a cause of concern.

 When you feel dizzy in the morning as soon as you wake up it may be due to a sudden change in the balance of your body.
 If you are suffering from inflammation or disorder in the inner ear the movement of fluids and calcium crystals in the inner ear triggers the symptoms when you change the position suddenly while sleeping.
 We will discuss the possible causes of morning dizziness and how to manage these conditions.
 Seek medical help if the condition is severe and you are experiencing bouts of dizziness every single day.